Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - In six home games this year, Washington has hit the over twice.

-- Away from home, Dallas is 5-1 against the spread, and 4-2 overall.
+- Dallas is 5-1 against the spread, and 4-2 overall, in away games.

-- The Cowboys are unbeaten ATS (2-0) as 3.5-point favorites or more away from home.

-- Dallas has hit the over twice in six road games this year.
+- This year, in six away games, Dallas has gone over the total twice.

 Powered by Data Skrive.